Yemen: Agriculture

 Principal agricultural commodities produced include grain, vegetables, fruits, pulses, qat, coffee, cotton, dairy products, fish, livestock (sheep, goats, cattle, camels), and poultry.
 Most Yemenis are employed in agriculture.
 However, the role of agricultural sector is limited by the relatively low share of the sector in GDP and the large share of net food-buying households (97%).
 Sorghum is the most common crop.
 Cotton and many fruit trees are also grown, with mangoes being the most valuable.

-A big problem in Yemen is the cultivation of Khat (or qat), a psychoactive plant that releases a stimulant when chewed, and accounts for up to 40 percent of the water drawn from the Sana'a Basin each year, and that figure is rising.
-Some agricultural practices are drying the Sana'a Basin and displaced vital crops, which has resulted in increasing food prices.
+A big problem in Yemen is the cultivation of Khat (or qat), a psychoactive plant that releases a stimulant when chewed, and accounts for up to 40 percent of the water drawn from the Sanaa Basin each year, and that figure is rising.
+Some agricultural practices are drying the Sanaa Basin and displaced vital crops, which has resulted in increasing food prices.
 Rising food prices, in turn, pushed an additional six percent of the country into poverty in 2008 alone, and led to food riots starting in 2008 in poorer cities.
 Efforts are being made by the government and Dawoodi Bohra community at northern governorates to replace qat with coffee plantations.

-Industry

-The industrial sector is centred on crude oil production and petroleum refining, food processing, handicrafts, small-scale production of cotton textiles and leather goods, aluminum products, commercial ship repair, cement, and natural gas production.
-In 2013, Yemen had an industrial production growth rate of 4.8%.
-It also has large proven reserves of natural gas.
-Yemen's first liquified natural gas plant began production in October 2009.

 Export and import

-In 2013, exports totaled $6.694 billion.
+In 2013, exports totalled $6.694 billion.
 The main export commodities are crude oil, coffee, dried and salted fish, liquefied natural gas.
 These products were mainly sent to China (41%), Thailand (19.2%), India (11.4%), and South Korea (4.4%).
-Imports totaled $10.97 billion.
+Imports totalled $10.97 billion.
 The main imported commodities are machinery and equipment, foodstuffs, livestock, and chemicals.
 These products were mainly imported from the EU (48.8%), UAE (9.8%), Switzerland (8.8%), China (7.4%), and India (5.8%).